 School-wide celebrations have traditionally included Halloween, Thanksgiving, December Holidays, Valentine’s Day, Cultural Awareness Celebration

 Your child’s teacher will give you information about celebrating birthdays and any other special class programs.

 Lost and Found

-Lost and found items are gathered and placed in a large bin in the hallway by Room #126.
+Lost and found items are gathered and placed in a large bin in the hallway at the back of the cafeteria.
 Each quarter you will be reminded to check the lost and found for items that belong to your child.
-Items that are unclaimed after a given time will be donated to local charities.
+Items that are unclaimed after a given time will be donated to local families in need.

-Please label your child’s outer wear, packs, lunch boxes and valuables with their full name.
+If you label your child’s outer wear, packs, lunch boxes,… we will do our best to get those items back to your child before donation.
 Discourage your child from bringing personal items to school that are valuable, irreplaceable, or may distract from school work.

-The Bromwell Buzz email newsletter goes out weekly.
-The Bromwell Buzz reports school-wide meetings, events, and volunteer opportunities occurring each week.
-Information to be published should be submitted to the Bromwell Buzz coordinator at email@example.com the Wednesday evening prior to the week you wish the information to appear.
+The Weekly Newsletter will be emailed on Thursday via Mailchimp (think the Buzz, but refreshed).
+The Newsletter reports school-wide meetings, events, and volunteer opportunities occurring each week.
+Information to be published should be submitted to BromwellNews@gmail.com by end of Tuesday prior to the week you wish the information to appear.